 Unless you're going to be serving people who like fingerprints in their cake.

-But, no one is going to see the fingerprints because you're going to cover it with a cream cheese layer.
+But no one is going to see the fingerprints because you're going to cover them with a cream cheese layer.

 In the same bowl you used to make the base cake layer, beat the remaining two eggs.

-To the eggs add softened 8-ounce cream cheese and two cups of powdered sugar until smooth.
-You won't see any tiny lumps of cream cheese if you've beat it enough.
+To the eggs, add softened 8-ounce cream cheese and two cups of powdered sugar until smooth.
+You won't see any tiny lumps of cream cheese if you've beaten it enough.
 For this step, I recommend an electric mixer.
 It took me about five minutes using my stand mixer to beat all the lumps out of the batter.

-Pour cream cheese mixture over the base layer of cake.
+Pour the cream cheese mixture over the base layer of cake.

-After removing from oven, let cool in the pan on a wire rack.
+After removing from the oven, let cool in the pan on a wire rack.

 Gild the lily, if you like, by dusting with powdered sugar.